InSyncWithFoo/ryecharm/docs/ruff/formatting.md

 This event happens when the [<i>Optimize Imports</i>][2] action (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>O</kbd>) is triggered.

-This is equivalent to running `ruff check --fix --exit-zero --quiet --select I` with the file as input.
+This is equivalent to running `ruff check --fix --select I,F401` with the file as input.